TheChosenOn3/MOOSE_INCLUDE/README.md

 [Click on this link to browse to the MOOSE main web page.](http://flightcontrol-master.github.io/MOOSE_DOCS) Documentation on the MOOSE class hierarchy, usage guides and background information can be found here for normal users, beta testers and contributors.

 ## MOOSE Missions

 MOOSE comes with [demonstration missions](https://github.com/FlightControl-Master/MOOSE_MISSIONS) that you can use to understand the mechanisms how to use the classes within MOOSE.

 ## MOOSE Youtube Channel

 MOOSE has a [broadcast and training channel on YouTube](https://www.youtube.com/channel/UCjrA9j5LQoWsG4SpS8i79Qg) with various channels that you can watch.

 ## MOOSE on [Discord](https://discord.gg/yBPfxC6)

 MOOSE has a living (chat and video) community of users, beta testers and contributors.
 The gathering point is a service provided by discord.com.
 If you want to join this community, just click Discord and you'll be on board in no time.

+## Please Donate ...

+If you appreciate this development, please support to extend the framework.
+The development of this framework takes a lot of time.
+A small gift would help me to buy a new small laptop that I can use to extend this framework while commuting to and from work ...
+Also, your donations will be saved and spent wisely to the advantage of the community!

+If everyone helps with a small amount, it would be really great!

+<a class="dbox-donation-button" href="https://donorbox.org/fund-github-subscriptionfor-moose" style="background:#2d81c5 url(https://d1iczxrky3cnb2.cloudfront.net/red_logo.png) no-repeat 37px center; color: #fff;text-decoration: none;font-family: Verdana,sans-serif;display: inline-block;font-size: 16px;padding: 15px 38px 15px 75px; -webkit-border-radius: 2px; -moz-border-radius: 2px; border-radius: 2px; box-shadow: 0 1px 0 0 #1f5a89; text-shadow: 0 1px rgba(0, 0, 0, 0.3);" >Donate</a>

+kind regards,
+FC